Dumat al-Jandal: Landmarks

+Marid Castle

 Umar Mosque

-Umar Mosque (wrongly attributed to Umar Ibn Al-Khattab) is situated in Dumat Al-Jandal, a major intersection of ancient trade routes linking Mesopotamia, Syria with Arabia.
-The Mosque was built in 634-644.
-However, the actual construction appears to have been a much earlier period as a Church.
-Some scholars attribute it to the Umayyad Caliph Umar bin Abul Aziz, and some believe that the mosque was named after Bani Umar, a tribe that settled in Dumat Al-Jandal.
+Umar Mosque (wrongly attributed to Caliph Umar) is situated in Dumat al-Jandal.
+The mosque was built in 634–644.
+However, the actual construction appears to have been a much earlier period as a church.
+Some scholars believe that the mosque was named after the Banu Umar, a tribe that settled in Dumat al-Jandal.

 The north (qibla) wall of the mosque faces the Marid Fort across a street.
 On its other three sides, it is surrounded by dense urban fabric.
-Like any other old town mosque, the stone construction composes of a courtyard preceding the main prayer hall to the south and another space, also used for prayer, to the north.
-The minaret is at the southwestern corner of the prayer hall bridging over a street.
+Like any other old town mosque, the stone construction comprises a courtyard preceding the main prayer hall to the south and another space, also used for prayer, to the north.
+The minaret is at the southwest corner of the prayer hall bridging over a street.
 The mosque is entered through a door situated in the qibla wall, near the minaret.
 The prayer hall is formed by three rows of stone pillars, running parallel to the qibla wall.
 The pillars are all by wooden lintels, which in turn support layers of stone that are roofed by mud-plastered acacia and palm trunks.

 The mihrab is a narrow, corbelled niche in the center of the qibla wall, and is defined by a similar niche with three built-in stone steps to its right.
 The mihrab, the minbar, and the lower part of the qibla wall are plastered with white wash.
 Viewed from the outside, one sees that the mihrab and minbar protrude slightly out of the qibla wall.
 Also visible is an exposed stone staircase constructed along the qibla wall from the street side that reaches the roof.
 The minaret shaft has a rectangular shape that tapers upward to end in a pyramidal form.
 The four internal floors of the shaft were accessed by a now-collapsed spiral staircase entered from within the mosque.
 On each side of the minaret, and on each floor, a rectangular window with a stone lintel provides lighting for its interior.